zeinabnajem/KMeans-Scratch-Implementation/README.md

 ## 📝 Project Overview
-**KMeans Clustering from Scratch** is a Python project that implements the KMeans algorithm from the ground up.
+This project implements the KMeans clustering algorithm from scratch in Python.
-This project helps understand **how clustering works** by grouping similar data points into clusters without relying on pre-built machine learning libraries.techniques.
+It focuses on understanding the internal mechanics of KMeans, including centroid initialization, cluster assignment, and iterative optimization, without using any pre-built machine learning libraries.

 ---

 ## 🔍 Problem Statement
 The main goal is **to group data points into K** clusters based on feature similarity.
 Key technical challenges include:
-- Choosing effective initial centroids
+- Initializing centroids effectively
-- Assigning points to the nearest cluster
+- Assigning data points to the nearest centroid
 - Iteratively updating centroids until convergence
-- Handling edge cases like empty clusters
+- Handling convergence criteria and empty clusters

 ---